An Alternative to CE Regulation (just in the nick of time)

 We don’t all have to BE researchers.
 We DO all need to know where to find it and how to make heads or tails out of it.
 Massage Therapy: Integrating Research and Practice, is the only book that I am familiar with that explains it so that those of us who are not scientists can understand it.
 I urge you to get this book.
 And as I mentioned earlier how important I think this is for massage therapy educators, let me go a step further and say that if you are teaching in a school that does not address the need for research literacy, then you be the change in that.
 It is doing students–not to mention the massage-seeking public–a huge disservice to ignore the subject.

-While I’m on the topic, The Massage Therapy Foundation has a free toolbar you can download from their website to keep in touch with the latest research developments.
-Research costs money.
-I encourage you to donate to the Foundation in whatever amount you can afford to give.
+I encourage you to donate to the Massage Therapy Foundation in whatever amount you can afford to give.
 Every dollar helps.

 Report from the World Massage Festival